 Thematic Shelf Displays

 Change up the theme of your bookshelf displays with the seasons or upcoming holidays.
 This keeps the space fresh and exciting, and it’s something I love doing in my own creative projects.
+If you need a new place to showcase your seasonal decor, building a budget-friendly DIY bookshelf is a great weekend project.

 Floating Shelves for Flexibility

 When floor space is limited, consider installing floating shelves.
 They’re perfect for showcasing books and small decor items, and I’ve found them to be a lifesaver in tight spaces.
+They even work beautifully as floating shelves above the bed to keep nighttime essentials within reach.

 Nature-Inspired Bookshelf Decor